 - Greater-Scope Villain: While he's not a true villain, his terrible upbringing of Rei and Kyouko directly caused much of the main conflict of the series and is the reason Kyouko is the Aloof Big Sister Bully she is and why she antagonizes Rei so much, and is also the reason Rei puts so much pressure on himself when it comes to shogi, as he has internalized the seriousness that Kouda takes it with.

-- Parents as People: Despite raising his children to be emotionally damaged, he's a kind man, that tries his best but his love for shogi meant he would focus on that.
+- Parents as People: Despite raising his children to be emotionally damaged, he's a kind man that tries his best but his love for shogi meant he would focus on that, serving almost as a dark mirror of what Rei might become if shogi consumes his life at the expense of all the people in it.

 - Parental Obliviousness: Kouda has shown no signs of realizing how badly his upbringing has damaged his three children emotionally.
 At least, as far as Rei's narration is capable of showing the readers, anyway.